When Does a Fire Extinguisher Expire?

 If the fire extinguisher is not empty:

 - Call the fire department and see if you can drop your fire extinguisher off at the firehouse.

 - If the fire department doesn’t take it, take your fire extinguisher to your nearest hazardous waste disposal facility.

 - Squeeze the lever to make sure that all of the pressure has been released.

 - Remove the fire extinguisher head so that whoever disposes of the extinguisher knows that all of the contents have been removed.

 - Once the fire extinguisher is completely empty and the head has been removed, most recycling facilities should accept the steel body.

 With proper care and maintenance, your fire extinguisher will provide years of reliable fire protection.
-If you need fire extinguisher inspection or maintenance, call the experts at Confires Fire Protection today!
+If you need fire extinguisher inspection or maintenance in Trenton, NJ; Wilmington, DE; Philadelphia, PA; or the surrounding areas, call the experts at Confires Fire Protection today!